 - Hotel Staff: A small token of gratitude

 - Taxi Drivers: Allow them to keep the small change

 Tipping in Hong Kong

-Tipping in Hong Kong is the opposite of mainland China.
-Tips are socially acceptable, and often are an important part of etiquette.
-While tipping in local eateries isn't expected, tips in Western or upscale restaurants are happily accepted without offense.
-Depending on your bill, a tip of HKD 50 to 100 is gracious enough.
+Tipping etiquette in Hong Kong is actually the opposite of mainland China.
+Tips are socially acceptable.
+Although a 10-percent service charge is typically tacked onto bills in restaurants, you can add a little extra for good service.
+Tips in Western or upscale restaurants are happily accepted without offense.
+Depending on your bill, a tip of HK$50–100 is gracious enough.

-- Hotel Staff: HKD 20 for porters depending on your luggage
+- Hotel Staff: HK$20 for porters depending on your luggage

 - Taxi Drivers: They will round up the fare for you